Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/tutorial_industrial_hall.rst.txt

 Define a machine as a sound source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At this step, we want to create the sound sources.
 In industrial environments, sound sources are often machines or workstations made up of several source points.
 Since the hall can be made up of several identical machines located at different locations, it is simpler to define a machine in the form of a group of sound sources, which group can then be copied and moved within the room.
-In our example, we will define machines composed of three sound sources, which will be duplicate.
+In our example, we will define machines composed of three sound sources, which will be duplicated.
 Each sound source will be defined by a pink noise spectrum, with a global level of 80 dB.

 1. **Right-click** the 'Data/Sound Sources' element in the 'Scene' tab of the 'Project' windows, and **Select** 'New Group'.
 By default, the name of the new group is 'Sound sources'.
 2. **Rename** the group as the following 'Milling machine';